 Both Ofev (nintedanib) and Esbriet (pirfenidone) help prevent further lung tissue scarring, and a study showed that the medication allowed patients to exhale significantly more breath than those who were given a placebo.
 The most common side effects of Ofev and Esbriet include nausea, coughing, diarrhea and high blood pressure.
 Neither drug is recommended for those who suffer from liver conditions.

 These drugs effectively slow the progression of IPF, therefore helping to bridge the gap between now and a future cure.
 Patients who were previously given a death sentence now have the opportunity to extend their lives, hopefully long enough to see a cure.
-Used in conjunction with stem cell therapy, these drugs allow IPF sufferers the freedom to explore treatment options that are effective and improve their quality of life.
-Like Ofev and Esbriet, stem cell therapy can stop the progression of IPF, and, even better, has the potential to promote healing.
-While neither the medications nor stem cell therapy are a cure for IPF, both provide the opportunity for an improved quality of life.
+Used in conjunction with cellular therapy, these drugs allow IPF sufferers the freedom to explore treatment options that are effective and improve their quality of life.
+Like Ofev and Esbriet, cellular therapy can stop the progression of IPF, and, even better, has the potential to promote healing.
+While neither the medications nor cellular therapy are a cure for IPF, both provide the opportunity for an improved quality of life.
 It gives patients options.

 Mary H. Parks, M.D., deputy director of the Office of Drug Evaluation II in the FDA’s Center for Drug Evaluation and Research, commented on the new medication approvals: “Providing health care professionals and patients with additional treatment options helps enable appropriate care decisions based on a patient’s need.”

-The Lung Institute is a stem cell clinic in the United States that specializes in treating those who suffer from lung diseases like IPF.
+The Lung Institute is a cellular clinic in the United States that specializes in treating those who suffer from lung diseases like IPF.
 The treatment is a three day, minimally-invasive outpatient procedure.
-Stem cells are harvested from a patient’s blood, fat or bone marrow, processed, and then reintroduced into the body.
-This procedure speeds up the body’s natural healing process by directing stem cells to damaged tissue.
+Cells are harvested from a patient’s blood, fat or bone marrow, processed, and then reintroduced into the body.
+This procedure speeds up the body’s natural healing process by directing cells to damaged tissue.
 Rather than treating symptoms, it treats the damaged tissue itself.